stonecharioteer/blog/_sources/posts/2021/the-importance-of-documentation.rst.txt

 file.
 Give them the same credit you give yourself.
 This is someone who wants to figure out how your tool/code works with your source code.

-Things to remember when you are doing this:
+Here are some things to remember when you are doing this.

 1. This might be a co-worker.
 So if you're going to need to point them to relevant setup instructions that may or may not involve package managers.